AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/lending-borrowing.md

 * Lending protocols that don’t follow this standard structure.
 * Tailored incentive campaigns—for example, rewarding users based on their net lending position (lending minus borrowing).

+As a campaign creator, you have the possibility to enable net lending on a specific opportunity.
+When enabled, users will not get extra rewards by borrowing the same asset and re-lending it again.
+This is to ensure there are no infinite loops & unefficient TVL.

+A few examples of what can be done:

+- if you lend $100 wstETH and borrow $60 USDC, you get rewarded for $100 wstETH
+- if you lend $100 wstETH and borrow $60 wstETH, you get rewarded for: $100 - $60 = $40 wstETH

+Note: this is not systematic.
+If you’ve got a doubt about net lending when preparing a campaign, feel free to reach out to us.

 Some notable custom integrations include Silo, Radiant, Morpho, Ajna, Euler, and Compound V2 (along with its forks).

 From a user perspective, interacting with these custom lending protocols feels the same as with standard ones.
 Merkl’s engine abstracts away protocol-specific differences, ensuring a consistent UX and feature set.